Research and Clinical Trials Update Meetings

 Across the globe, scientists and clinical researchers are working to develop effective treatments and interventions for PWS.
 As our understanding of this complex genetic condition continues to grow, clinical trials remain essential in transforming research into real-world solutions, helping evaluate the safety, efficacy, and potential impact of new therapies.

-IPWSO’s 2025 Research and Clinical Trials Update Meeting will take place on Thursday, 11 September 2025 at 5:00 PM (London, UK time) via Zoom.
+IPWSO’s 2025 Research and Clinical Trials Update Meeting took place on Thursday, 11 September 2025.
+You can view the presentations below.

 This annual event brings together leading researchers, clinicians, and members of the global PWS community to share the latest developments in research and clinical trials.
 Attendees will hear directly from experts about ongoing studies, emerging treatments, and what the future holds for care and intervention in PWS.